About Elmhurst’s Sesquicentennial Anniversary

 Over the course of the year, the University will celebrate its history, its impact on the community and the many lives it has shaped with a series of events and programs.

-- An old-time baseball exhibition in the fall will pit University representatives against a team from the City of Elmhurst.
+- An old-time baseball exhibition during Homecoming week will pit University representatives against a team from the City of Elmhurst.

 - An institutional history project, Calling All Voices, will spotlight the stories of alumni and faculty.